-COVID testing FAQ: When to test, what kind of test to use and what your results mean
+COVID testing FAQ: when to test, what kind of test to use and what your results mean

 What's more, the Centers for Disease Control and Prevention has changed its testing guidelines in the wake of the omicron surge in the U.S. — and public health researchers are critical of some of the recommendations.

-The end result is a lot of confusion about testing — and a lot of frequently asked questions.
-Here are some answers to queries you might have about COVID tests.
+The end result is a lot of confusion about testing and a lot of frequently asked questions.
+Here are some answers to queries you might have about COVID-19 tests.

 What types of COVID tests are there?